How to Support Immigrant Students and Families: Strategies for Schools and Early Childhood Programs

 ELL administrator Kristina Robertson writes,

-We are now seeing the financial effects families have experienced – for example, if a father has been the main wage earner and he is detained, the family is missing significant income.
+We see the financial effects families have experienced – for example, if a father has been the main wage earner and he is detained, the family is missing significant income.
 This impacts their ability to pay the rent or mortgage, buy food, and in some cases impacts transportation if the remaining parent doesn’t have a driver’s license.

 In addition, if the detained person is released on bail, our immigrant lawyer consultant said they would likely have to pay thousands of dollars for the bond.
 If a person is detained for many weeks, they are likely to lose their job and the family may lose their housing and have to start in a new community.